OASL Logo Empowering Oregon Students by Supporting School Libraries

 Conventions

-Conventions refer to the general structure of a source, e.g., placement of the table of contents, glossary, index, etc. Conventions may also refer to the structure of a journal articles, e.g., IMRAD or PICO.
+Conventions refer to the general structure of a source, e.g., placement of the table of contents, glossary, index, etc. Conventions may also refer to the structure of a journal article, e.g., IMRAD (Introduction, Methods, Results, Discussion) or PICO (Population, Intervention, Control, Outcome).

-Discipline specific or lower division transfer refers to focus on a branch of knowledge within higher education, related to college majors.
+• Discipline-specific or lower division transfer refers to a focus on a branch of knowledge within higher education, related to college majors.

-A field of study refers to coursework to improve job skills, employment prospects, and understandings in the liberal arts or sciences.
+• Field of study refers to coursework to improve job skills, employment prospects, and understanding of the liberal arts or sciences.

 Discourse community